How to care for your dahlias in winter

 I planted a dahlia called ‘Con Amore’ a few years ago.
 It certainly lived up to its name, cosying up to the ‘Rip City’ next to it and producing a bi-colour dahlia that appears to combine the two.

-I’m sure that would never have happened if I’d stored my dahlias in winter neatly in a dark, ‘frost-free’ place.
+That crossing of types is unlikely to happen if you store my dahlias in winter neatly in a dark, ‘frost-free’ place.

 More about dahlias…